-Within the reserves policy users should note that, because of accounting for the Local Government Pension Scheme (LGPS), the Trust recognises a significant pension fund deficit totalling to £229,000 (2022: £481,000).
+Within the reserves policy users should note that, because of accounting for the Local Government Pension Scheme (LGPS), the trust recognises a significant pension fund deficit totalling to £111,000 (2023: £229,000).
 This deficit is included within restricted funds.
 This does not lead to an immediate liability for this amount.
-Similarly, if there were a pension surplus included in the restricted fund, this would not create an immediately realisable asset that can be released straight away and expended for the specific purposes of that fund.
+Similarly, if there were a pension surplus included in the restricted fund this would not create an immediately realisable asset that can be released straight away and expended for the specific purposes of that fund.

-It should be noted that a surplus or deficit position of the pension scheme would generally result in a cash flow effect for the Trust in the form of an increase or decrease in employers' pension contributions over a period of years.
-The Trust thus takes this fact into account when reviewing current business plans and budgets, ascertaining how the pension costs might affect budgets in the future.
-On the basis that increased pension contributions should generally be met from the Trust's budgeted annual income, whilst the deficit might not be eliminated, there should be no actual cash flow deficit on the fund or direct impact on the unrestricted reserves of the Trust due to the recognition of the deficit.
+Users should also note that a surplus or deficit position of the pension scheme would generally result in a cash flow effect for the trust in the form of an increase or decrease in employers' pension contributions over a period of years.
+The trust thus takes this fact into account when reviewing current business plans and budgets, ascertaining how the pension costs might affect budgets in the future.
+On the basis that increased pension contributions should generally be met from the Trust's budgeted annual income, whilst the deficit might not be eliminated, there should be no actual cash flow deficit on the fund or direct impact on the unrestricted reserves of the trust due to the recognition of the deficit.